CarletonComputerScienceSociety/ccss-docs/docs/governance/Rules-of-Operation.md

 The FGM will be held in the second month of the Fall Academic Term.

-The WGM will be held within the first two weeks of March.
+The WGM will be held within the first two business weeks of March.

 ## Business of the FGM